 Skip to content

-This simplifies integration with the MASV API in two ways:
+API keys simplify integration with the MASV API in these ways:

-2. The token does not require a refresh after expiration every few days.
+• The key does not require a refresh after expiration every few days.

 Note